 Unfortunately, it still has to be done and in my experience it’s better to take care of it early so that there are still some supplies left.
 We’ve put together a list here of how to get it all done with hopefully as little stress as possible.

 Shopping local is always a good idea when you can manage it.
 Keeping dollars in our community means better roads, schools, and playgrounds.
 Who doesn’t love that?
-If you’re looking to shop local for your school supplies, Ramrock Resale Office Supplies is offering already-assembled packets that you can order through July 23rd.
-Just give them a call at (985) 951-2595 to place your order.
-If you’ve got a preschooler and you’re looking for lunch boxes, small backpacks, and shoes, All Wrapped Up in Mandeville has a nice selection.
+If you’re looking to shop local for your school supplies, Ramrock Resale Office Supplies is the place to go.
+They know what every public schools needs and are happy to assist you.

 When You Have No Time